serverless-dna/EFFE/README.md

 - WebSocket connector also connects to a websocket server and is responsible for reformatting the EventHub events to the correct format for the WebSocket protocol being used.
 - WebSocket Connector also listens to the websocket for messages coming back and for each message will reformat them into a compatible EventHub message.
 - The WebSocket Connector will publish the reformatted event to the channel identified in the message completing the end to end communication loop.

-A connector is a small piece of software you can write to integrate EventHub messages anywhere at all.
-You can create multiple connectors to handle events from your EventHub in many different ways.
-We love the Pub/Sub model and think it simplifies your Front-End to no end.
-GO wild - connect your events to everything!